jesuspech234/Final_Project/README.md

 The project uses Git for version control with the following branch structure:
 - **main:** Production-ready code.
 - **development:** Active development branch.
+- **feature/nueva funcionalidad:** branch where modifications will be put before going to main.

 ## 2. Integration and Continuous Delivery (CI/CD)